top of page

 January 2018 to May 2018

-• Assisted the Creative Writing Department Chair, Kris Bigalk, in planning class activities and learning goals.
+• Assisted the Creative Writing Department Chair, Kris Bigalk, in planning class activities for her Introduction to Creative Writing class

 • Conducted tutoring sessions and held office hours.